-We talked to Tommy Marquez, CEO at Chasyr about blockchain technology and here is what he said about it.
+Tommy Marquez, CEO at Chasyr tells us about blockchain technology and the impact of the Covid-19 pandemic.

 First of all, how are you doing in these COVID-19 times?

 Tommy Marquez: Besides feeling like a Mortal Kombat character whenever I go anywhere, I have been very busy with the work I am doing with the Chasyr team since Covid started.
 This alone has made it pretty easy for me to be stuck inside all day.